 Students who perform institutional functions may be deemed "school officials" with a "legitimate educational interest" in accessing designated educational records of other students.
 The same requirements and responsibilities for a full-time school official exist for student workers.
-Student workers must be trained on FERPA just as if they were faculty or staff.
+Student workers must be trained on FERPA no different than if they were faculty or staff.